micuco/-Arcade-Machine/README.md

 Open the project in Visual Studio, build it, and run.
 Use the editor to create a ship, then press start to begin the game.

-## Notes

-Only the Pong version of the assignment was implemented.